unofficialnikke/Messageboard/README.md

 ## Message board Full Stack application (prototype)

-This prototype of message board cosnsists of client and server.
+This prototype of message board consists of client and server.
 Frontend is developed with React with vite.js and backend with Express.js.
 Whole implementation is coded with TypeScript.

 Features: